What do we mean?

 Although personal use of non-Bath digital platforms can be encouraged, students cannot be required to use a non-Bath digital platform as part of their course when personal data is involved without a Data Protection Impact Assessment (DPIA).

-Live teaching sessions should take place using Re:View or Adobe Connect or Microsoft Teams and no other platform, as these are already covered by a processing agreement with Bath.
+Live teaching sessions should take place using Re:View or Zoom or Microsoft Teams and no other platform, as these are already covered by a processing agreement with Bath.
 Recordings are visible to participants and each participant has the option of turning off their video and microphone if they don’t want their personal data to be recorded.

 Digital accessibility is about content that is universally consumable and no-one is excluded.
 University of Bath digital platforms are selected so they are digitally accessible.
-Make sure your choice of a non-Bath digital platform that supports these key aspects of digitally accessibility:
+Make sure your choice of a non-Bath digital platform that supports these key aspects of digital accessibility:

 - physical (including navigation from keyboard)